“Nothing is more frightening than ignorance in action.”

 * Goethe

 Many organizations have embarked on process improvement projects to eliminate waste and increase efficiency.
-However, cleaning up processes is only phase one of the battle; keeping them clean is the next phase and the biggest challenge!
+However, cleaning up processes is only PHASE I of the battle; keeping them clean is PHASE II and the biggest challenge!
 Over time, the new and improved processes can become as clunky and complicated as they ever were.

 How does this happen?
 We should expect just the opposite.
 The more we use processes the more streamlined we should make them.
 Our work should become easier, not more complicated!
-The culprits for this complexity? – Band-aid solutions and bad decisions.
+The culprits for this complexity? – We fail to learn what experience can teach us, we settle for Band-aid solutions to problems instead of true corrective actions and we make bad (narrow, poorly conceived) decisions.

 Unknown causes

 First, failing to investigate and correct the actual cause of a problem seems to be the norm rather than the exception.
-Problems are attacked with temporary fixes and “work arounds” without first finding the true cause of the problem, a “solution” is inflicted onto the situation and then, through inattention and neglect, it becomes a permanent part of the process (i.e. a work complication.)
+Problems are attacked with temporary fixes and “work arounds” without first finding the true cause of the problem, a “solution” is inflicted onto the situation and then, through inattention and neglect, it becomes a permanent part of the process (i.e. a work complication, a source of delay.)
 The perception is that proper problem analysis takes too long.
 That’s simply not true anymore.

-What people need are up-to-date problem solving methods that match the tool to the problem, quickly and accurately determining the true causes of problems.
+What people need are up-to-date problem solving methods that match the tool to the problem, minimally acting quickly and accurately to determine the true causes of problems.
 The methods must be quick so people will use them instead of temporary fixes.
 When the true causes of problems are known proper corrective actions are taken as a matter of course.
-In this way, over time, a series of corrective “adjustments” fine tunes a process optimizing efficiency and utility.
+In this way, over time, a series of corrective “adjustments” may improve efficiency and utility.
+But the surest path to learning what problems can teach us is “root cause analysis.”

 Poor quality decisions

 Many decisions are narrow and short sighted.
-When any unit makes a decision that fails to fully consider the needs of its “customers” and “suppliers” the organization suffers and another aspect of internal functioning gets incrementally more complicated and inefficient.
+When any unit makes a decision that fails to fully consider the needs of its team members, its “customers” and the “suppliers” the organization suffers and another aspect of internal functioning gets incrementally more complicated and inefficient.
 What is needed are decision making methods (and procedures) that support the identification of clearly specified objectives which are derived from a clear statement of purpose.
 A proper decision making methodology should consider the effects of the decision on everyone downstream.
+This is unlikely to happen unless an effort is made to discuss the proposed changes with the stakeholders to be affected.

 How to stop work complications